egoist/markdown-it-highlight-lines/README.md

 md.render(markdownString)
 ```

-For example, highline line 1, 2, and line 4 to 5:
+For example, highlight line 1, 2, and line 4 to 5:

 ````markdown
 ```js{1,2,4-5}